Create your first Node.js application

 Each item has a unique UPC.
 In addition, each item is associated with only one brand.

 Both of the Excel spreadsheets have been converted to CSV files.
-The files have been placed the CSV files in the GitHub repo.
+The files have been placed with the CSV files in the GitHub repo.

 The data will be loaded into an SQLite database for now.
 The code to create and access the database was written before you joined the project, so you just need to be aware of it in case you run into issues.